tc-lang/trenchcoat/writeups/bound-method.md

 linear.

 These types and algorithms can change with no effect on the proof algorithms.
-This makes adding complexity, if required, very easy, making this method relatively extensible in terms of what it can solve (for example, only linear factors can currently be taken out, whereas, if quadratics could be factorised, then quadratic inequalities could also be proven).
+This makes adding complexity, if required, very easy thus making this method relatively extensible in terms of what it can solve (for example, currently only linear factors can be taken out whereas, if quadratics could be factorised then quadratic inequalities could also be proven).

 ### Expr